privacy-scaling-explorations/zkevm-specs/specs/error_state/ErrorCodeStore.md

 1. Current opcode is `RETURN` and `is_create` is `True`.
 2. `code_store_cost` > gas_left or `length` > `MAXCODESIZE`
 3. Current call fails.
-4. Current call is not static call.
+4. Current call is not a static call.
 5. If it's a root call, it transits to `EndTx`
 6. if it is not root call, it restores caller's context by reading to `rw_table`, then does step state transition to it.